 Expand End User Usage with Existing Customers-Yodlee believes there are significant opportunities for growth within Yodlee's existing customer base.
 As of June 30, 2015, Yodlee's customer base has grown to more than 900 organizations using the Yodlee platform and Yodlee receives subscription fees for 20.7 million paid users.
 Yodlee's FI customers encompass many of the leading FIs, including 11 of the 20 largest banks in the United States, which hold 81% of the total assets of the top 20 U.S. banks (based on total assets as of December 31, 2014).
 Yodlee estimates that its current network of FI customers alone reaches more than 100 million end users, representing a significant potential opportunity to grow Yodlee's paid user base within existing customers.
 Yodlee believes it can increase penetration among its existing customer base, both by increasing the adoption of Yodlee's solutions in business units that Yodlee currently serves and by expanding into new business units.
-Yodlee intends to grow its business in the retail, financial, wealth management, small business, card and other financial solutions sectors in part by distributing FinApp solutions tailored to the needs of those sectors.
-Yodlee also believes distributing FinApp solutions tailored to specific sectors will enable FIs to deepen engagement across their user base and will contribute to growth.
+Yodlee intends to grow its business in the retail, financial, wealth management, small business, card and other financial solutions sectors in part by distributing FinApp solutions tailored to specific sectors will enable FIs to deepen engagement across their user base and will contribute to growth.